 That difference in aim explains almost every difference below.

 There is a genuinely useful free tier (2,000 words/week) to start on.
-Infina has nothing free.
+Infina's free trial is 2,000 words and 50 voice commands, no card required.

-Infina is $99 once (at the time of writing).
-Every 1.x update is included, there's no subscription for the core product, and there's a 7-day no-questions-asked refund if it isn't for you.
+Infina is $99/year (at the time of writing).
+Every update is included, the plan is flat with unlimited words and unlimited voice commands, and there's a 7-day no-questions-asked refund if it isn't for you.

-The optional cloud add-on (sharper cloud transcription, AI-polished output, more languages) is $10/month.
-The app keeps working fully on-device if you never buy it or cancel it.
+The optional cloud add-on (sharper cloud transcription, AI-polished output, more languages) is $9.99/month.
+Transcription keeps running fully on-device if you never buy the add-on or if you cancel it.

 If you dictate occasionally, Wispr Flow's free tier may honestly be all you need.
-If voice is how you work every day, one purchase pays for itself against any subscription within a year.
-We ran the rent-vs-own math across the whole category in our guide to dictation apps with a one-time purchase.
+If voice is how you work every day, $99/year against $144 to $180 a year is the cheaper number, and Infina runs on your Mac instead of their servers.
+We compared pricing across the whole category in our guide to what Mac dictation apps actually cost.

 Privacy: cloud-first vs on-device-first